- Find a Trail

 The Campbell Creek Greenbelt meanders along Campbell Creek making its way through urban Anchorage among neighborhoods and beautiful city parks.
 The runs for 7.5 miles between the lake on the university campus north of Tudor Road and the intersection of Diamond Boulevard and Victor Road.
 There is one broken link in the trail where it meets the Seward Highway (Route 1).

-You're likely to see wildlife along the way, including moose, beaver and possibly salmon making their way up the creek in autumn to spawn.
+You're likely to see wildlife along the way, including moose, beaver and salmon making their way up the creek in late summer and early autumn to spawn.
 There's a viewing platform near Piper Street, which overlooks the confluence of the north and south forks of Campbell Creek.

 You can access the trail Lake Otis Park or the Simonean ball fields off Tudor Road behind the Anchorage Police Station.
 Access is also behind the public works complex off Tudor Road; look for a trailhead at the back of the lot next to a statute of bear and picnicker.